Chairman of the Board

 Beth Seidenberg, MD

-Dr. Seidenberg received her BS from Barnard College magna cum laude, Phi Beta Kappa; and her medical degree from the University of Miami School of Medicine, alpha omega alpha.
-Her post-graduate training was completed at Johns Hopkins, George Washington School of Medicine and the National Institutes of Health.
+Dr. Seidenberg holds a Bachelor of Science degree in biology and anthropology from Barnard College and attended medical school at the University of Miami School of Medicine.
+She completed her medical residency at Johns Hopkins University and George Washington University, and Fellowship at the National Institutes of Health.

 James F. Young, PhD